(Published May 2013, last updated March 2025)

 Across from the church stands Château d’Estaing—an imposing structure that dominates every view of the village.
 The château was built in the eleventh century but has been expanded over time, with extensive renovations being completed in recent years.

-The château can be explored at your own pace or guided visits are available.
+The château can be explored at your own pace, and it is well worth allowing an hour or so to wander through the rooms.
+Guided visits are also available.

 Estaing hosts several festivals throughout the year.
 Beds can be scarce at these times and I recommend booking well in advance.